Last Updated on

 Ensure the surface to be painted is even by any gouge or hole by filling them with the suggested spackling putty.
 Small quantity placed at the putty knife tip will close most gouges and holes caused by nails.

 Once this step is completed, use the putty knife’s flat edge to scrape excess putty to create an even surface for a streak-free painting job with the roller.

 The place to be repainted should be properly cleaned and space for moving around adequately made.
 Use drop cloths to cover flooring and any furniture or electronics around.

-Apply painter’s tape or low tack on adjacent trims and walls that will not be painted with similar wall color in order to shield the edges.
+Apply painter’s tape or low tack on adjacent trims and walls that will not be painted with a similar wall color in order to shield the edges.

 Tip: though the use of masking tape is cheaper, it is not advisable as it can damage floors, trims, and walls.

 Cut in the wall corners and edges using a paintbrush.
 Apply a good quantity of the paint on the roller without getting to the extent of paint dripping from the roller.
 Paint an area alongside the wall edge a foot or two long.